Who we are

 We ask you to provide us with your postal address, e-mail, landline and mobile numbers.

-You will be required to confirm below that you have read the TeachAllAboutIT GDPR/Privacy statement below before commencing tuition.
-If your child is aged 13 or above, they will also need consent to data regarding their tuition being stored.
+You will be required to confirm at enrolment that you have read the TeachAllAboutIT GDPR/Privacy statement below before commencing tuition.

 Where lessons are cancelled without rescheduling within the notice period above, the cost of the lesson will be placed in a tuition credit account for later use.